Bogovs/Password-Manager/README.md

 # Password-Manager
 Password manager with GUI
-You can store the name of the website, login and password You can search your login and password via website name All info stored in database (sqlite)
+You can store the name of the website, login and password You can see the list of your encrypted passwords
+All info stored in database (sqlite)
 Passwords are incrypted
 Also there is a login window, so no one will enter the program.